magnesj/ResInsight/docs/PasteExcelTimeData.md

 published: true
 ---

 When text have been copied to the operating system's clipboard, it will be possible to paste that text into a summary plot.
-Right click on a summary plot in the project tree and select **Paste Excel Data to Summary Curve**.
+Right click on a summary plot in the **Plot Main Window Project Tree** and select **Paste Excel Data to Summary Plot**.
 Then a paste options dialog will appear.

 ## Paste options dialog
 ![]({{ site.baseurl }}/images/PasteExcelData.png)